-- of Philosophy: (a) Ancient: In Greek Philosophy attention is directed primarily to the teachings of Socrates, Plato and Aristotle and to the systems of Stoicism and Epicureanism.
-Plotinus is taken as representative of the Alexandrian Movement, and Saint Augustine is studied as the most conspicuous example of the early Christian philosopher. - Mediaeval: In the study of Mediaeval Philosophy attention is centred on the origin and development of Scholastic Philosophy and on the system of Saint Thomas as the most complete synthesis of Mediaeval thought. - Medern: Descartes, Locke, Hume, Kant, Hegel, Comte and Spencer are taken for special study.
+- History of Philosophy: (a) Ancient: In Greek Philosophy attention is directed primarily to the teachings of Socrates, Plato and Aristotle and to the systems of Stoicism and Epicureanism.
+Plotinus is taken as representative of the Alexandrian Movement, and Saint Augustine is studied as the most conspicuous example of the early Christian philosopher. - (b) Mediaeval: In the study of Mediaeval Philosophy attention is centred on the origin and development of Scholastic Philosophy and on the system of Saint Thomas as the most complete synthesis of Mediaeval thought. - (c) Modern: Descartes, Locke, Hume, Kant, Hegel, Comte and Spencer are taken for special study.
 Among present day tendencies the revival of Scholasticism and the trend towards Realism are particularly noticed.

-Turner, History of Philosophy.

-Recommended: Glenn, History of Philosophy; Mercier, Origins of ConReychology; De Wulf, History of Mediaeval Philosophy.
+Text: Turner, History of Philosophy, Books recommended: Glenn, History of Philosophy; Mercier, Origins of Contemporary Psychology; De Wulf, History of Mediaeval Philosophy.